Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 This is a really fun wave with lots of sections.
 Be careful of the rocks on the shore when getting in and out.
 La Pastora can hold big swell from the north and south.
 It's also fun on smaller days.
 I think 6-8 is the sweet spot for this wave.

-Surfing in Cabo: Restaurants In Todos Santos
+Surfing in Cabo: Restaurants in Todos Santos

 There are quite a few Airbnb places available online for Todos Santos.
 Last June, we stayed at an awesome location just a few minutes from the main surfing beach.
 Jason, the owner, lives with his family on the property, but they have a detached unit several feet away from the main house with two bedrooms and a great rooftop vantage point of the surf—get up and check the surf from your room.
-Grab it here: https://www.airbnb.com/rooms/959344
+Grab it here: Airbnb.

-Todos Santos Airbnb
+Todos Santos Airbnb Information

 Cabo Real Estate Links